Dr. Zachary LaVigne, BS, DC, CCEP – Chiropractor

 Dr. Zach believes that the human body has an innate ability to heal– as long as we are not interfering with its operations.
 However, everything we do nowadays is artificial compared to how we evolved.

 One example of this is the lack of movement throughout our day.
 Americans sit ten+ hours per day.
 This decreased activity causes our joints to stiffen and make us sore and achy.
-Stiff joints not only feel bad, but is also limiting our bodies ability to accommodate extra strains and loads that are put on it with weight lifting, carrying, or just everyday activities–causing us to get injured.
+Stiff joints feel bad and are also limiting our body’s ability to accommodate extra strains and loads that are put on it with weight lifting, carrying, or just everyday activities–causing us to get injured.

 Growing up I was always told I had an innate ability to heal through my hands.
 Family and friends were always thankful for a quick shoulder massage or my natural instinct to find and release that pesky knot in their back.
 This led me to realize I had a gift and an art for massage.
 Graduating from Atlanta School for Massage allowed me to hone my craft.
 Today I am thankful for being part of the Any Spine family of therapists.